kontena/kontena/docs/using-kontena/stacks.md

 # Stacks

-Kontena YAML stack files can be distributed the Kontena Stack Registry, and installed to the Kontena Master for deployment to the Grid as a collection of services containers running on the Host Nodes.
+Kontena YAML stack files can be distributed the Kontena Stack Registry, and installed to the Kontena Master for deployment to the Grid.
+The Kontena master deploys each stack as a collection of services containers running on the Host Nodes.
+The service containers for each stack run in a separate `$stack.$grid.kontena.local` DNS namespace.

 The following Kontena CLI commands operate on stack files and the stack registry: